linked-db/linked-ql/site/flashql.md

 - run SQL
 - disconnect it

+## What FlashQL is good at

+FlashQL is especially strong when you need one or more of these:

+- a SQL runtime embedded inside an app, worker, or edge process
+- a persistent local-first data layer
+- live queries over local state
+- one query space spanning local and remote relations
+- explicit control over federation, materialization, and realtime mirroring
+- point-in-time boot and version-bound execution

 ## Persistence

-FlashQL is ephemeral by default, but it becomes a serious local runtime when you attach a `keyval` backend.
+FlashQL is ephemeral by default, but it becomes a persistent local runtime when you attach a `keyval` backend.

 ```js
 import { FlashQL } from '@linked-db/linked-ql/flashql';